chuank/particle-offline-compiler/README.md

     $ atom

+If you're using Particle Dev, launch the application similarly from Terminal:

+    open -a "/Applications/Particle Dev.app"

-If you skip this step, `arm-none-eabi-gcc` et al will *not* compile, as the standard PATH launched from a GUI instance of Atom most likely excludes the gcc compiler location.
+If you skip this step, the compile will _not_ be able to find `arm-none-eabi-gcc` in your PATH environment variable, as the standard PATH launched from a Finder instance of Atom most likely excludes the gcc compiler location (default: /usr/local/bin).

 ## Work in progress!

 This is a work in progress.

-At this point the package is only tested on OSX Yosemite, Atom 1.0.3+.
+At this point the package is only tested on OSX Yosemite, Atom 1.0.3+ and Particle Dev 0.0.25.
 YMMV.

 Compiler output is currently dumped out the Javascript console – sorry to those who prefer spiffier GUIs, but the console is good enough for now to figure out what's going on during the compile process.
 Perhaps a proper view with syntax coloring can be considered in the future.

+`Dfu-util` has a bug where the conclusion of every firmware upload presents `STDERR: dfu-util: Error during download get_status`, despite the firmware uploading OK.
+This can be safely ignored.

-The key features:
+Key features:
 * Automatic DFU (Core/Photon) upload of firmware works – no need to put your device manually into DFU mode
 * _(to implement)_ Core OTA updates
 * _(to implement)_ Photon OTA updates, currently not supported in the 0.4.3rc2 firmware of the Photon devices for local clouds, so we'll have to wait until Particle releases a major update to `particle-server`